Bromgard/rcblack/grammar/case.md

 The subject, the noun that executes the action at the front of an English sentence, is the same as the nominative case in declining languages.
 This is also the reason why meaning breaks down in English if you mess with the word order like we did above.
 If one changed the noun order in and Old Icelandic sentence, meaning would not be lost.

 Think about this.
 Are you able to construct an English sentence in which the subject of the sentence is in a genitive form with an _-s_ ending?
-It's impossible because the genitive is a distinct grammatical condition from another grammatical case.
+It's impossible because the genitive is a distinct grammatical condition from the nominative.
 A genitive noun can not be the subject of a sentence.

 ## The Accusative case